Full-fee and industry guide

 The Status column indicates the availability of classes.
 These will change as you enrol.
 See the key below.

 4. Select Add selected classes.
-Your class enrolments will now be displayed.
+The classes you're enrolled in will now be displayed.

-5. Once you have finished enrolling, select Exit and check the pop-up summary of your enrolment to ensure all details are correct.
+5. Once you have finished enrolling, select Exit and check that your enrolment is correct.

 If you need proof of your enrolment, e.g. for Centrelink, your official Confirmation of Enrolment (CoE) will be available in Enrolment Online the day after you enrol.